 Not all mortgage pre-approvals are created equal

-As a former real estate agent who sold hundreds of homes in southern Alberta, I can say with confidence that mortgage financing is by far the biggest challenge for homebuyers.
+In another life I myself was a mortgage broker.
+Today, as a seasoned real estate agent who has sold hundreds of homes in southern Alberta, I can say with confidence that mortgage financing is by far the biggest challenge for homebuyers.
 When a deal falls apart in the eleventh hour, it's usually because the buyer relied on a pre-approval that wasn't done properly.

 That is, the bank employee or mortgage broker did not underwrite the application.
 Instead, they simply ran some back-of-napkin numbers and told the homebuyer to start shopping.
 This leads to disaster---and heartbreak--for both the buyer and the family who thought their home was sold.